Izenda7Series/docs/known_issues.rst

      - 15966
      - In Oracle Error displays when report contains at least 1 calculated field filter and aggregated field in container
    * - Defect
-     - 15945
-     - No roles/users are displayed when tenant user with Full Report and Dashboard access shares their reports to role/user
-   * - Defect
      - 15925
      - In Global Report Role list is not sorted by AZ for access rights dropdown
    * - Defect